RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 ![GUI Mockup](./figures/GUI_mockup.jpg)
 *Figure 3: Initial Idea for a ROS-based GUI to visualize the sensor data*

-These updates ensure that our sensor fusion and autonomy modules operate efficiently, providing real-time insights into the BLIMP's state during both testing and deployment.
+These updates ensure that the sensor fusion and autonomy modules operate efficiently, providing real-time insights into the BLIMP's state during both testing and deployment.

 This comprehensive sensor array will drive the autonomous control loops, enabling adaptive trajectory planning and responsive mode switching between manual and autonomous control.
-The demonstration will showcase how our fusion algorithms synthesize this diverse data to create a cohesive understanding of the environment, allowing the BLIMP to navigate reliably in dynamic, real-world scenarios.
+The demonstration will showcase how the fusion algorithms synthesize this diverse data to create a cohesive understanding of the environment, allowing the BLIMP to navigate reliably in dynamic, real-world scenarios.

 ### 3.3 Interface Development

 #### How do you plan on influencing the behavior of your robot?

-The behavior of our BLIMP will be influenced through a sophisticated dual-mode control strategy that balances user input with autonomous decision-making.
-We've designed:
+The behavior of the BLIMP will be influenced through a sophisticated dual-mode control strategy that balances user input with autonomous decision-making.
+The team has designed:

-1. **Manual Control Mode**: Users can precisely adjust the robot's throttle, direction, and altitude via a joystick interface, allowing for direct control during setup, testing, and emergency situations.
+1. **Manual Control Mode**: Users can precisely adjust the robot's throttle, direction, and altitude via a joystick interface, allowing for direct control during setup, testing, and emergencies.

 2. **Autonomous Mode**: The robot will employ advanced trajectory planning algorithms based on goal positions detected by the onboard camera.
-The system will continuously process sensor data to maintain stable flight while navigating toward objectives.
+The system will continuously process sensor data to maintain a stable flight while navigating toward objectives.

 3. **Mode Switching**: A dedicated joystick button will facilitate seamless transitions between manual and autonomous operations, ensuring operators can quickly regain control if needed.